agsb/f2u/README.md

 The dictionary then will a unique linked list composed by  a) a link for previous word's link, b) a byte with size of name plus flags, c) a sequence of characters of name and d) a sequence of, or references or assembler code.

-The word names are full preserved, not hashed, not lowered, for trace back compound words, word by word.
+The word names, until 15 characters, are full preserved, not hashed, not lowered, for trace back compound words, word by word.

 # Size or Speed